davidAmiron/SimpleGL/README.md

 Currently being developed on Mac, might be made more general for other systems later.

 ## Dependencies
 This project depends on GLEW and SDL2.
-The relevant librares are currently included in this repository, however are only for mac.
+Install the appropriate versions on your computer.

+TODO: Add more installation instructions for GLEW and SDL2

 ## Installation
 Clone the repository